appbaseio/reactive-manual/docs/v1.0.0/getting-started/Start.md

 } from '@appbaseio/reactivemaps';
 ```

-Next, we create a `ReactiveBase` component, which requires creating an [appbase.io](https://appbase.io) app along with `username:password` credentials.
-This quick GIF will help with creating an app and getting the credentials.
+Next, we will create a [`ReactiveBase`](./ReactiveBase.html) component for connecting our UI view with data, where the data source is an [appbase.io](https://appbase.io) app.
+This quick GIF will help with creating an app and getting its credentials.

 ![create an appbase.io app](https://i.imgur.com/Y6HiHnJ.gif)